LambdaHack/LambdaHack/PLAYING.md

                t         throw a dart*
                z         zap a wand*

-To make a ranged attack, you need to set your target first, using targeting mode ('*' or '/' key).
+To make a ranged attack, you need to set your target first, using targeting mode ('*' and '/' keys).
 The target, for the few commands that require any, is indicated by the targeting cursor.
-The origin of a command
---- the hero that performs it --- is unaffected by targeting.
-For example, not the targeted door, but one adjacent to the selected hero is closed by him.

 To avoid confusion, commands that take time are blocked when targeting at a remote level (when the cursor is displayed on a different level than the selected hero).
 The targeting commands and all the less used